mattfarina/pkg/README.md

 and [Ruby Gems](https://rubygems.org), and others.
 This is a well worn path we can learn from.

+Of course, much can also be learned from the venerable operating system package managers like RPM and dpkg, which have long been used to manage development libraries.

 ## Use Cases

 At this point the focus is on use cases that need to be solved.
 The requirements are